Audit and Governance Committee - Monday 14 July 2025, 4:00pm - Cotswold District Council Webcasting

 David Stanley, Deputy CEO - 1:15:17

-the slides up on the screen, I shall just talk you through very briefly what you may
+accounts and talk us through the key points.
+Thank you, Chair.
+So whilst Michelle is puttingthe slides up on the screen, I shall just talk you through very briefly what you may

 see on the Council's website tomorrow, which is the full set of the draft accounts.
 That